svlentink/life-planner/HOWTO.md

 ### TODO

-What behaviors are detremental? (drugs, tv, no sleep)
+What behaviors are detremental? (drugs, tv, not enough sleep)

 NOTE: this aspect fits in the upper left of the ACT matrix.